All Episodes

 He was not someone that was trying to get Hillary Clinton's emails.

-When you read this transcript, and then you look at what the FBI did in the subsequent application, you realize knowingly, willfully, multiple members of the FBI misled the FISA court.
+And the FBI, when you read this transcript, and then you look at what the FBI did in the subsequent application, you realize knowingly, willfully, multiple members of the FBI misled the FISA court.

 It's not even in doubt anymore.

-Rod Rosenstein, the final one, which is inexplicable to me, because everybody knew by then it was a uh uh at that point was a hoax, and still they went forward with even the charging uh dictates Rosenstein of Robert Mueller.
+And still Comey put his signature on three of the four warrants, Rod Rosenstein, the final one, which is inexplicable to me because everybody knew by then it was at that point was a hoax.

-Yep, it's it's just a remarkable.
+Yep, it's just remarkable.

-There's a moment in the conversations with Andy McCabe where McCabe writes this down later in his own note because it's McCabe's version of events.
+There's a moment in the conversations with Andy McCabe where McCabe writes this down later in his own note, because it's McCabe's version of events.

 Why would you reach out to the man you just helped fire?

-Remember, Rosenstein wrote the termination memo and the grounds for termination, which by the way were substantiated later by the IG.
+Remember, Rosenstein wrote the termination memo and the grounds for termination, which, by the way, were substantiated later by the IG.

 But why would you, Rod Rosenstein, be so uncertain of yourself that you're reaching out to the guy you just fired?